lunaprise/Lunaprise/README.md

 The art piece/artifact identifier number along with important meta data will be minted and inscribed into bitcoin ordinal  blockchain archive system to be announced after the launch of the artwork on the moon.

-## Important meta data will include:
+## Important Metadata will include:

 Additional artists metadata
 ( limited to 500 characters per artist)